LalitMujalde/PlayConnect/README.md

-Certainly!
-Here's a template for a README file for your PlayConnect Flutter mobile application:

----

 # PlayConnect - Flutter Mobile Application

 PlayConnect is a social platform mobile application developed using Flutter, providing a space for players to connect and discover nearby playgrounds.